Debut novel by Caine Prize shortlisted writer.

 Now in 1945, on the eve of Herbert’s funeral, having tracked Sara down to her new position in the boarding house, an old friend, Amin Hafferjee, a one-time quality-controller at a fruit processing plant, brings news about this girl, news that will challenge all that Sara has held dear.

 With the backdrop of a rural landscape and characters that are as memorable as they are unexpected, The Shape of Him

-Schierhout imposes an austere intelligence and sense of regret on this remarkable narrative.
-If any novel published this year deserves a truckload of honours, it is this one.
+Every twist of fate and irony, every turn a life can take – and does – stalks Sara Highbury.
+The weight of memory burdens her days and her brief experience of happiness settles into a travesty of retribution.
+South African Gill Schierhout imposes an austere intelligence and sense of regret on this remarkable narrative.
+If any novel published this year deserves to collect a truckload of honours, it is this one.
 No reader could be prepared for the complex tale that unfolds.
-It is a beautiful book, as bleak as love and as heartbreaking.,Written with an elliptical elegance reminiscent of Michael Ondaatje’s The English Patient
+It is a beautiful book, as bleak as love – or whatever it is that passes for love – and as heartbreaking,Written with an elliptical elegance reminiscent of Michael Ondaatje’s The English Patient

 , this is a strong debut about the grip of memory and the power of one life to impose itself upon another